 The good thing about becoming a virtual assistant is that you don’t need to have a degree or be a guru.
 A lot of people think you need to be tech savvy in order to become a virtual assistant.
 That’s so wrong.
 If it were that difficult, I would never have become one.

 All you need to be is self-motivated and organized.
 I said self-motivated because it is super simple to get carried away with a lot of things these days.
-From working as a social media, you might find yourself scrolling through the profile of your secondary crush and stalking all the girls that have liked his recent photos.
+From working as a social media manager, you might find yourself scrolling through the profile of your secondary crush and stalking all the girls that have liked his recent photos.

 It’s easy for you to lie on your bed all day doing nothing.
 You have to be disciplined enough to set a schedule to work and rest.
 Becoming a virtual assistant doesn’t mean you get to be lazy.
 You’d have to pick your lazy days.